 -Able to have an awareness of tone and writing types that may be important in future careers.

 -Giving students the opportunity to foster a love of reading and learning that goes beyond school.

 -Students being proficient in basic literacy to allow them to communicate efficiently.

 -Builds foundation to study post 16 in a range of subject areas through their skill in reading, writing and communicating.

 -An understanding of their country and culture through the study of literature.

 -Book Buzz is book gifting scheme that ensures all students in Year 7 and 8 are given the opportunity to choose an age and stage appropriate book based on their interests to encourage reading for pleasure.

--The English Department take a key role in supporting staff across the academy with Drop Everything and Read on a weekly basis offering suggested reading materials to show students the cross curricular importance of reading as well as showing them how to read like an expert in a range of subjects areas.
+-The English faculty take a key role in supporting staff across the academy with Drop Everything and Read on a half termly basis offering suggested reading materials to show students the cross curricular importance of reading as well as showing them how to read like an expert in a range of subject areas.